Free website audit · a plan and a fair price built around your business · no lock-in

 What if I want to leave?

-The TicketWave HQ subscription cancels separately from UK Web Marketing.
-On cancel: the module goes offline; you keep your customer list (export it before you cancel, or I'll do it for you); the UK Web Marketing site keeps running with the module placeholder hidden.
-If you cancel UK Web Marketing too, the same rules apply as in the refund policy.
+You can cancel any time.
+On cancel: the module goes offline; you keep your customer list (export it before you cancel, or we will do it for you); your website keeps running with the booking button hidden.
+The same rules apply as in the refund policy.

 How does the integration actually work technically?